-It has been prepared in accordance with applicable pension legislation and actuarial standards of practice in Canada.
+• It has been prepared in accordance with applicable pension legislation and actuarial standards of practice in Canada.

-- As instructed by Newfoundland Power Inc., we have not reflected a margin for adverse deviations in the going concern valuation. - We have reflected the Newfoundland Power Inc. decisions for determining the solvency funding requirements, summarized as follows: - The same plan wind-up scenario was hypothesized for both hypothetical wind-up and solvency valuations - The solvency financial position was determined on a market value basis.
+- As instructed by the Company, we have valued the terms of the Plan as contained in Appendix F. - As instructed by the Company, we have not reflected a margin for adverse deviations in the going concern valuation. - We have reflected the Newfoundland Power Inc. decisions for determining the solvency funding requirements, summarized as follows: - The same Plan wind-up scenario was hypothesized for both hypothetical wind-up and solvency valuations. - The solvency financial position was determined on a market value basis. - As instructed by the Company, we have reflected the impact of various plausible adverse scenarios on the going concern financial position as shown in Appendix G.